-One of the rare benefits of burnout (the silver lining, you could say) is that it offers you a chance to honestly reflect on the life you’ve lived so far.
-It can function as a powerfully positive force for good, both for yourself and the people you care for.
+One of the rare benefits of burnout (the silver lining, you could say) is that it offers you an opportunity to reflect on your life.
+It can be a positive and powerful force for good, both for yourself and the people you care for.

-Sometimes it begins with just assessing where you are right now.
+It begins with assessing where you are right now.
 Toggl’s time tracker can help with that, too.
 Do you find yourself spending more time on project management (not your dream job) than creating products (your dream job)?
 Maybe it’s time to reassess.

 Focus on the basics

 There’s quote that gets bandied around often on the Internet.
 It goes something along the lines of, “It’s okay if all you did today was survive.”